Petition to the PM

 Popperfoto

-Senior council officers, and senior Palace management, through their lawyer, represented to the councillors and the charity commission that Ally Pally charitable trust would be insolvent but for council support, and has never balanced its books in living memory, so the whole building should be disposed of.
+Senior council officers, and senior Palace management, through their lawyer, used to tell the councillors and the charity commission that Ally Pally charitable trust would be insolvent but for council support, and has never balanced its books in living memory, so the whole building should be disposed of.
 They also claimed that the developer's commercial activities (including a casino) would still be "charitable in a modern sense" and should be free of all that red tape.
 But the truth is out there - and it's a little ... different.
 Visit Selling the Palace page for more information.

 You mean it hasn't really been continually losing money!